TremeschinArchive/ModularMusicVisualizer/README.md

 Feel free to enter and ask, share anything regarding the MMV project!!

-I haven't yet made a decision on financial support, probably I'll have a donation option in the future, even though I dislike donationware as a developer, I think it'll be the healthiest one for this project.
+I haven't yet made a decision on financial support, probably I'll have a donation option in the future, even though I dislike donationware as a developer working "full time" or "serious" on a project, I think it'll be the healthiest one for this project.

 Expect MMV to be forever Free (price and freedom).

-In the future I'll write my thoughts on my blog (you can find the link on my profile for the main website) about these topics: licensing, money, developers, freedom, etc.

 <hr>